Spyna/react-context-hook/README.md

   logging: true //process.env.NODE_ENV !== 'production'
 }

-export default createStore(App, initialState, storeConfig)
+export default withStore(App, initialState, storeConfig)
 ```

-`createStore` creates a React *Context.Provider* which wrap your application the value of the Provider is the **store**.
+`withStore` creates a React *Context.Provider* which wrap your application the value of the Provider is the **store**.
 The **store** is similar to a [Javascript Map](https://developer.mozilla.org/it/docs/Web/JavaScript/Reference/Global_Objects/Map) where you can put, read, and delete values by their key.

 For example `store.set('username',  {name: 'spyna', email: 'me@spyna.it'})` will set a `username` key in the store map.
 Then you can read, modify or delete it from the map using `store.get('username')` or `store.remove('username')`.